Green energy tokens capitalize on Tesla’s decision to nix Bitcoin payments By Cointelegraph - Up News Info

 Green energy tokens capitalize on Tesla’s decision to nix Bitcoin payments

-After months of touting the benefits of (BTC) and blockchain technology, Tesla (NASDAQ:) CEO Elon Musk shocked the crypto Twitter on May 12 by announcing that the electric car company would suspend its accepting BTC as a form of payment, citing concerns related to the energy required to mine the top cryptocurrency.
+After months of touting the benefits of (BTC) and blockchain technology, Tesla (NASDAQ:) CEO Elon Musk shocked Crypto Twitter on Wednesday by announcing that the electric car company would suspend its accepting BTC as a form of payment, citing concerns related to the energy required to mine the top cryptocurrency.

-As Tesla issued its statement, Bitcoin, Ether and a large segment of altcoins sold off sharply but there were a few projects that found clever ways to capitalize off the mayhem by tweeting about the ‘green’ nature of their networks that require only a tiny fraction of the energy required to maintain the Bitcoin network.
+As Tesla issued its statement, Bitcoin, Ether (ETH) and a large segment of altcoins sold off sharply, but there were a few projects that found clever ways to capitalize off the mayhem by tweeting about the “green” nature of their networks, which require only a tiny fraction of the energy required to maintain the Bitcoin network.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.